ErickZuniga/edmunds-claude-code/README.md

 # Claude Code for Expo & Spring Boot

-Note: This fork is in beta.
-The changes from the original edmunds-claude-code plugin were done by AI and haven't been tested.

 A Claude Code configuration for productive full-stack development with Expo (React Native for web, Android, and iOS) and a Java 21 + Spring Boot backend.
 This plugin provides **12 slash commands** and **11 specialized AI agents** to supercharge your development workflow.

+## Note
+This is a fork from the original edmunds-claude-code plugin.
+The changes in this fork are in beta; they were AI generated and haven't been tested.

 ## Quick Install